13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 Quick Facts About Suqian

-• Location: Northern Jiangsu Province, China
+• Location: Northern Jiangsu Province, China, on the Beijing-Hangzhou Grand Canal

-Things to Do in Suqian, China
+13 Best Things to Do in Suqian, China

 Colorful patchwork flower fields at Santai Mountain National Forest Park in Suqian with visitors walking on elevated boardwalks